licium/OCCP/README.md

 # Open Content Certification Protocol (OCCP)

-See the [whitepaper](occp-whitepaper.pdf) for a detailed documentation.
+See the [whitepaper](https://github.com/licium/occp/blob/master/docs/main.md) (HTML) for a detailed documentation.

+Here, you can download the [whitepaper](occp-whitepaper.pdf) vo.3  as a PDF-file.

 The Open Content Certification Protocol (OCCP) provides a description of the process and involved technologies that can be used by creative individuals, media organisations or consumers to generate or verify certificates for digital media content.